 Household bleach contains all kinds of poisonous chemicals which are not only harmful to your plants, but to you, your kids, and your pets as well.

 In short, it’s effective, but also very dangerous.
-Any of the weed killer alternatives we’ve discussed above will be much safer to use while still dealing with weeds effectively.
+Any of the weed killer alternatives we’ve discussed above will be much safer to use while still dealing with the plants effectively.

 Is Newspaper Safe to Use in the Garden?